Learn to Grow

 We offer a variety of opportunities for parents to learn directly from professionals on different topics about raising and supporting a child and adult with Down syndrome.
 Educational speaker topics are offered in-person and through webinars throughout the year.
 Check the calendar for upcoming opportunities.

 In 2022, VDSA partnered with the Down Syndrome Association of Northern Virginia and the Down Syndrome Association of Hampton Roads to offer the first Virginia Down Syndrome speaker series.
-This conference series will be returning in 2024!
+The in-person conference will return in 2025!

 Parent Chats

-Parent connections are very important, and we offer several chats for you to get connected to other parents on a variety of topics such as inclusion and feeding.
-Other support groups bring together parents and caregivers with similar journeys such as siblings of adults, dual diagnosis (DS Plus), grandparents and Spanish-speaking families.
+Caregiver connections are very important, and we offer several support groups for you to get connected (parents, grandparents, siblings) on a variety of topics such as inclusion and transition.
+Other groups bring together caregivers on similar journeys such as supporting individuals with a dual diagnosis, Black families (21 Shades) and Spanish-speaking families (Latinos de VDSA).

 IEP Support